SkyflowFoundry/databricks_ai/readme.md

 4. On the 'Hosted Function' tab, select the function we created above: `your_catalog.default.deidentify_string`
 5. Test out your prototype Agent with a prompt like:

-> "Please deidentify the following text: “Hi, this is Johnathan Smith, and I’m calling because I noticed a strange charge on my checking account.
+> Please deidentify the following text: “Hi, this is Johnathan Smith, and I’m calling because I noticed a strange charge on my checking account.
 My account number is 3478-2215-9876, and the charge is for $250.50 to a store I don’t recognize.
 It posted yesterday, November 13th.
 I live at 123 Maple Avenue, Springfield, IL 62704, and my phone number is 555-123-4567.
 Can you help me figure out what’s going on?
 Oh, and just to confirm, my email is john.smith@example.com, if you need to send me any updates.
 Thank you!”

 ### Export and deploy your new Agent